toomuchdesign/offside/README.md

 ## Working on the repository

-Contributions and ideas to make Offside.js a better tool are welcome.
+**Offside.js** is currently actively mantained.
+Any open issue, pull request, contribution and idea to make Offside.js a better tool are of course welcome!

-[GruntJS](http://gruntjs.com/) is used for the build process, which means node and npm are required.
+[GruntJS](http://gruntjs.com/) is used for the build process, which means **node** and **npm** are required.
 If you already have those on your machine, you can install Grunt and all dependencies required for the build using:

 ```sh
 npm install -g grunt-cli